python-cachier/cachier/README.rst

 Working with unhashable arguments
 ---------------------------------

 As mentioned above, the positional and keyword arguments to the wrapped function must be hashable (i.e. Python's immutable built-in objects, not mutable containers).
-To get around this limitation the ``hash_params`` parameter of the ``cachier`` decorator can be provided with a callable that gets the args and kwargs from the decorated function and returns a hash key for them.
+To get around this limitation the ``hash_func`` parameter of the ``cachier`` decorator can be provided with a callable that gets the args and kwargs from the decorated function and returns a hash key for them.

 .. code-block:: python

-  @cachier(hash_params=hash_my_custom_class)
+  def calculate_hash(args, kwds):
+    key = ...  # compute a hash key here based on arguments return key

+  @cachier(hash_func=calculate_hash)
   def calculate_super_complex_stuff(custom_obj):
     # amazing code goes here